BREXIT… Are you ready?

 UCH has invested in systems which are future proofed and able to adapt to the many unknowns inherited by Brexit.

-We are able to support you in the following key areas to help you adapt for Brexit:
+We are able to support you in the following key areas to help you move your cargo with minimal disruption:

 - AEO is an accreditation which indicates that our role in the supply chain is secure and reliable, and our Customs procedures and controls are compliant and efficient.
 It also gives us priority clearance, meaning we can clear your goods faster.